jeroenbakker-atmind/c64-assembly-collection/doc/demo.md

 # Goal
+## Look
 Main look is black and white using dithering result is 2x2 pixels (resolution = 160x100) on top of that painterly lines are drawn in purple color using sprites.

+## Act 1: Title

+lines draw the outline of a rect. rect starts to rotate 2d rect starts to rotate 3d flash => title. the words of the title are added one by one, where the letters.
+Cube is fixed in position fade from pure white to its regular color.
+Some purple lines are added to highlight some features

 rotating object (skull?) resizes none fluent motion. painterly lines highlights some features